 Pushing the Limits with Greenhouse Design Considerations & Much More

 Learn what it takes to create a healthy and manageable growing environment, whether small or large, heated or unheated!

 Friday evening starts with a 'meet and greet', and is followed by a presentation about the challenges and creative solutions engaged in transitioning The Garden's greenhouse from commercial hydroponics to an energy efficient and productive sub-tropical orchard.

 Saturday and Sunday we explore the following topics:

 Sub-tropical fruit production in Canada

 Rainwater catchment and filtration

 Participants will leave with a deeper understanding of what it takes to create a healthy and manageable growing environment with a useful list of resources to continue to develop knowledge, skills and appropriate plans.
-An online forum with resource links is available to participants after the workshop to share ideas and projects.
+Two half-hour consultations post-workshop are included.